HamzLDN/RemoteDesktop/README.md

 * 5. Test your port forwarding: You can use online tools such as canyouseeme.org to check if your port is open or not.

 ## Next update
-- Add client.py to startup and replicate to a hidden directory
+- I will add a feature to add client.py to startup and replicate to a hidden directory.

 ## Contact me on discord if you need any help
 Hamz#0366